What are “fake tracking” numbers?

-Effective November 12, 2018, the fine can only be disputed and approved within 90 days from when the fine was created.
-If the fine dispute is not approved within the 90 day period from when the fine was created, the fine will not be reversed.
+Effective November 12, 2018, the fine can only be disputed and approved within 90 calendar days from when the fine was created.
+If the fine dispute is not approved within the 90 calendar day period from when the fine was created, the fine will not be reversed.

 I fulfilled an order to Sweden, and I got a “Fake Tracking” fine for the order.
 Why?

 Sweden orders that are not fulfilled properly with an accepted shipping carrier may be subject to Wish policies, penalties, and possible suspension.
 For example, if an order is fulfilled with invalid and/or inaccurate tracking information, the merchant may be responsible for the refund cost and/or the merchant may receive a fake tracking fine.
 We appreciate the attention and cooperation of merchants in providing the best customer service to our customers.

 Wish reserves the right to change some or all of the terms, conditions and policies of the service at any time.